 Planning the mount Kilimanjaro trip

-Planning Kilimanjaro climb with Kilimanjaro Brothers prepare earlier the necessary gears for your Mount Kilimanjaro climbing high altitude.
-Bring those items that are not optional but essential for your comfort and safety and enjoyable climbing.
+Planning Kilimanjaro climb with Kilimanjaro Brothers prepare earlier the necessary gears for your Mount Kilimanjaro climbing at a high altitude.
+Bring those items that are not optional but essential for your comfort, safety and enjoyable climbing.

 It is important that your body is adequately prepared for the physical challenges of Mount Kilimanjaro.